daanvancamp/gomoku-AI/README.md

   **We redesigned the whole code.**

-  restored some old features

-  **There won't be any new features in a long time because we are working on the new design and mainly focusing on restoring the old features.
-The first release is almost done.**
+  almost all old features are now restored and improved We also got rid of the tabs.

 **issues:**